11ty/11ty-website/src/docs/permalinks.md

 Both of the above examples write to `_site/this-is-a-new-path/subdirectory/testing/index.html`.

-Fear not: if multiple input files _attempt to write to the same output location_, Eleventy will throw an error!
+Eleventy checks for collisions automatically.
+If multiple input files _attempt to write to the same output location_, Eleventy will throw an error!

 ### Skip writing to the file system